If you are navigating to the venue using the postcode, be aware that the postcode covers quite a few residences in the

 You can register at Ingram Village Hall between 5pm – 8pm on Friday 2nd December, or between 4.00am-5.30am on the morning of the race.
 If possible, we encourage you to register on Friday night to ensure we can start the race promptly at 6.00am.

 At the start of the registration process, members of the North of Tyne Mountain Rescue Team will ask to see your EMERGENCY SPARE CLOTHING IN A SEALED BAG and also your EMERGENCY SURVIVAL BAG.
 If you do not have both of these items they will not allow you to register.
 You DO NOT have to show them the rest of your mandatory kit, however, random spot checks will be carried out and if you are not carrying all the mandatory kit, you will not be allowed to start the race.

 The emergency spare clothing is separate from any other clothing that you will be wearing or carrying for the duration of the race.
 It is only to be used in case of an emergency.
 The emergency survival bag has to be a bag that you climb into.
 Survival blankets will not be accepted.

-At Registration, we will provide you with a bag that will contain your Race Number, event t-shirt, waterproof map of the course and your Montane neckerchief.
-This bag also acts as your drop bag for the halfway point at Barrowburn.
-The bag is sufficient size for spare clothing, shoes and race food.
+At Registration, we will provide you with your race number, 2 baggage tags, event t-shirt, waterproof map of the course and your Montane neckerchief.

 We’ll issue you with your GPS Tracker which we must tape to the top shoulder strap of your running pack.
 This is to remain on until you have completed the race.